RTIInternational/PushshiftRedditDistiller/README.md

 ### Managing DataDeps

-Some of the files are large - if you were to download the whole archive it would be over one TB.
+Some of the files are large - if you were to download the whole archive it would be over 1 TB.
 Because of this, you may want to remove a file after use or change your DataDeps download directory to another drive.

 **Removal**